 A bachelor's degree in medical technology or in a life science is usually the minimum education requirement for medical technologists.
 The degree that you receive should have extensive science and math coursework, including courses on phlebotomy, microbiology, hematology, in addition to courses dedicated to providing hands-on laboratory training.

 Some states have medical technologist licensing requirements.
 To become licensed, you may need to hold a bachelor's degree and pass a licensing examination.
-Although not required, you may appear more attractive to potential employers if you've been certified by the National Credentialing Agency for Laboratory Personnel or a similar association.
+Although not required, you may appear more attractive to potential employers if you've been certified by the American Society for Clinical Pathology or a similar association.

 Advancement to managerial or lead technologist positions may be done through gaining work experience and advancing your education through earning a graduate degree in medical technology.